 Let’s face it, we keep a lot of information on our Macs: photos, music, movies, and all manners of documents.
 The thought of losing all that information can be downright scary.
 Even scarier is the cost associated with a reputable data recovery service, such as DriveSavers.
-The average drive recovery costs about $2000, making it too expensive for all but those with the deepest pockets.
+Drive recovery costs can run in the hundreds, if not thousands of dollars, making it too expensive for all but those with the deepest pockets.
 The choice becomes either a prohibitive expense or losing all your information.

 In its most basic form, any data backup plan has two components:

 There are many ways to achieve this.
-One of the most simple is to get an external hard drive, and drag the files over.
-However, there are a couple problems with this method.
+One of the most simple is to get an external hard drive and drag the files over.
+However, there are a couple of problems with this method.

 First, it’s not a complete backup of your system; if your main drive goes down, you only have backups of the files you brought over.
 All your apps, preferences, and other customizations will be gone, and you’ll have to go through painstaking reinstallation and tweaking until things are back to how you like them.